-The National Council for Accreditation of Teacher Education (NCATE) has accredited the College of Education since 1954.
-Initial licensure programs in the College that meet NCATE-approved guidelines of their specialty organization include Bilingual, Elementary and Middle School Education (Association for Childhood Education International - ACEI and National Middle School Association); Early Childhood Education (National Association for the Education of Young Children - NAEYC); Physical Education (National Association for Sport and Physical Education - NASPE); and Special Education (Council for Exceptional Children -CEC).
-Secondary programs in the College of Arts and Sciences meeting NCATE-approved guidelines are Secondary Biology, Chemistry, and Physics (National Science Teachers Association - NSTA); Secondary English (National Council of Teachers of English - NCTE); and Secondary Geography and History (National Council for the Social Studies - NCSS).
+The National Council for Accreditation of Teacher Education (NCATE), now known as Council for the Accreditation of Educator Preparation (CAEP), has accredited the College of Education since 1954.
+Initial licensure programs in the College that meet NCATE-approved guidelines of their specialty organization include Bilingual, Elementary (Association for Childhood Education International); Early Childhood Education (National Association for the Education of Young Children - NAEYC); Physical Education (National Association for Sport and Physical Education - NASPE); and Special Education (Council for Exceptional Children -CEC).
+Secondary programs in the College of Arts and Sciences meeting NCATE-approved guidelines are Secondary Biology, Chemistry, and Physics (National Science Teachers Association - NSTA); Secondary English (National Council of Teachers of English - NCTE); and History (National Council for the Social Studies - NCSS).
 The Illinois State Board of Education (ISBE) approves all teacher education programs for licensure.